-Six Sigma involves change, and change requires effective, on-going communication.
+Six Sigma involves change, and change requires effective on-going communication.
 Old habits need to be broken and new habits established.
-Graphic Products offers an array of printers and labeling supplies that can help make Six Sigma successful in your business.
+Graphic Products offers an array of supplies that can help make Six Sigma successful in your business including printers and labels.

 Other lean methodologies can also be used to support Six Sigma.
 Lean tools like Kaizen can be used to help create an environment where changes are accepted and business practices are continuously improved upon, while 5S can be used to make problems easier to spot as well as create standardized processes.